Estimated reading time: 6 minutes

 The fruit tree ripening dilemma

-It might seem like the simplest thing, but it can actually be tricky to get the timing of your picking perfectly right.
+Picking fruit at the right time might seem like the simplest thing, but it can be tricky to get the timing perfectly right.

 In waiting for the perfect amount of “tree-ripeness” it’s surprisingly easy to leave the fruit too long and let it get too ripe.